 BambooHR for small business: an honest 2026 review

 BambooHR is the strongest people-ops-first HR platform for small business.
-This review covers who it is built for, the Core vs Pro vs Advantage feature delta, the payroll add-on math, what BambooHR does well, and the three honest weaknesses.
+This review covers who it is built for, the Core vs Pro vs Elite feature delta, the payroll add-on math, what BambooHR does well, and the three honest weaknesses.

 BambooHR is the best people-ops-first HR platform for US small businesses with 20 to 200 employees where hiring, onboarding, and performance management are the dominant HR workload.
 The onboarding and performance review modules are best-in-class for the category.
 Choose BambooHR Pro plus the BambooHR Payroll add-on for most small businesses; choose Core if performance reviews are not yet a priority.
 Skip BambooHR if payroll-and-benefits is more than 60 percent of your HR time (Gusto wins) or if you need workflow automation depth (Rippling wins).